DevShubam/emergency-kits/README.md

 1. Go to https://vault.bitwarden.com/.
 2. Enter the email address: `your.email@example.com`.
 3. Enter the Master Password: `YourMasterPasswordHere`.
-4. Enter in the 2FA Code.
+4. Enter in the 2FA Code from the authenticator app.

 **If you do not have the 2FA Code:**